Aditya-crypto/Software-Engineering-project/README.md

    (iii) Storing image with corresponding webcam location in the database\
        →
 ## C) Applying ML based techniques to identify the number of people in a particular image.
 The technique to estimate the number of objects/entities in an image is called “Crowd Counting”.
-In our case we wil perform people counting.
-Ways to perform this are as follows :
+In our case we will perform people counting ie., to find the count of people present in an image.
+There are various ways to perform this, which are as follows :

 * Detection based methods
 * Regression based methods